Machine learning applications for the study of AGN physical properties using photometric observations: Introduction

-The structure of the paper is as follows: we detail the catalogues used to expand and build both the training and to-be-reconstructed AGN data samples in Sect. \ref{sec:data}, and describe the procedures to select AGN from stellar, galactic and blazar populations.
-We detail in Sect. \ref{sec:pseudo-sets} how the errors on the input parameters are incorporated in order to generate pseudo-sets for the classification, training and reconstruction of AGN, and underline the advantages of the simulation-based method, before classifying the unlabeled sources using ML tools them in Sect. \ref{sec:classification}).
-Sect. \ref{sec:training} dives into the details of the main ML regression task built to parametrize the core of AGN: comparison of several models and final results on the spectroscopic parameters predictions are discussed.
-We present in Sect. \ref{sec:results} the largest to date catalogue of AGN physical properties, stemming from the ML reconstruction of \num{21364} sources, including \num{11420} new $z$ measurements, and $L_{\rm Bol}$, $M_{\rm BH}$, $\lambda_{\rm Edd}$ values for all.
-The limits of the Type 2 AGN reconstruction are discussed.
-We turn to future studies the release of this dataset makes possible in Sect. \ref{sec:summary}, and discuss the role ML tools will play with the advent of future missions.
-The catalogue columns are described in Appendix \ref{appendix:catalogue column}.
+The structure of the paper is as follows: we detail the catalogs used to expand and build both the AGN training sample and the data sample that is to be reconstructed in Sect. \ref{sec:data} and we describe the procedures to select AGNs from stellar, galactic, and blazar populations.
+We detail in Sect. \ref{sec:pseudo-sets} how the errors on the input parameters have been incorporated to generate pseudo-sets for the classification, training, and reconstruction of AGNs, and underline the advantages of the simulation-based method, before classifying the unlabeled sources using ML tools in Sect. \ref{sec:classification}.
+In Sect. \ref{sec:training}, we describe the details of the main ML regression task built to parametrize the core of AGNs.
+We also discuss our comparison of several models and the final results from the spectroscopic parameter predictions.
+In Sect. \ref{sec:results}, we present in the largest catalog (to date) of AGN physical properties, stemming from the ML reconstruction of \num{21050} sources, including \num{11363} new $z$ measurements, and $L_{\rm Bol}$, $M_{\rm BH}$, and $\lambda_{\rm Edd}$ values for all.
+The limits of the type 2 AGN reconstruction are also discussed.
+We turn to future prospects following the release of this dataset in Sect. \ref{sec:summary} and discuss the role ML tools will play with the advent of future missions.
+The catalog columns are described in Appendix \ref{appendix:catalogue column}.